Emma Oughtibridge & Emily Stubbs: Geometric Balance

 OPENING HOURS | Wednesday 8th - Saturday 11th July, 12-3pm

-Members Marker in Globe 2 - Our fantastic glass, ceramics and print members will be at Globe 2 for one day only, showcasing and selling their brilliant artwork in the very place that they have carefully created them!
+Members Market in Globe 2 - Our fantastic glass, ceramics and print members will be at Globe 2 for one day only, showcasing and selling their brilliant artwork in the very place that they have carefully created them!

 OPENING HOURS | Saturday 11th July, 12-3pm